eschmid72/arraydiff/README.md

-# arraydiff
+# arraytools

-compare two arrays
+some helper functions for arrays